 Mens Fashion Suits, Tuxedo and Fashion blazer in Los Angeles

-Men had worn trousers and jackets for a long time as far as seventeen century.
+Men had worn trousers and jackets for a long time, as far back as the seventeenth century.
 Mens suits have been around since 1666, introduced to Britain by King Charles II.
 Of course, it wasn't similar to what we know as a suit today, but definitely, that was the introduction of this mens formal wear.
-King Charles II Also added a third element- the vest to stimulate the English wool trade and force noblemen to leave French fashion.
+King Charles II also added a third element—the vest—to stimulate the English wool trade and force noblemen to leave French fashion.

-King Charles II preferred basic black velvet vests and wool fabric, with elaborate embroidery and trims to glamorize the outfit.
-The new design was soon copied by French courtiers, particularly silk waistcoats with lavish trimmings and embroidery.
-However, the waistcoat's silhouette had been shrunk and simplified by 1700, with skirts ending past the knee and no collars or sleeves.
+King Charles II preferred basic black velvet vests and wool fabric with elaborate embroidery and trims to glamorize the outfit.
+French courtiers quickly copied the new design, especially the silk waistcoats adorned with lavish trimmings and embroidery.
+However, by 1700, the silhouette of the waistcoat had shrunk and simplified, with skirts ending past the knee and no collars or sleeves.

 The waistcoat evolved into a more ornamental, showy, and diversified component of the three-piece suit throughout the next century.

-Mens suits fashion evolved, and in the nineteenth century, the tuxedo was introduced to Americans by Millionaire James Brown Potter in 1886 after meeting the Prince of Wales on tour to Britain, changed by dandies like Beau Brummell, a captain who became a close acquaintance with the Prince of Wales.
+Mens suits fashion changed over time, and in the nineteenth century, millionaire James Brown Potter introduced the tuxedo to Americans in 1886 after meeting the Prince of Wales while on tour in Britain.
+Dandies like Beau Brummell, a captain who became close to the Prince of Wales, also changed this style.

-Brummell dismissed the elaborate (and costly style with trims and embroideries ) style of breeches and stockings for downplayed, however flawlessly custom-fitted tailored pants, white petticoats, and a dull coat with tails.
+Brummell eschewed the elaborate (and costly) style featuring trims and embroideries of breeches and stockings in favor of downplayed, yet flawlessly custom-fitted, tailored pants, white petticoats, and a dull coat with

 Start of mens Suits New York Public Library